 Key Takeaways:

-- Evionica and Tecnam partnered to create a next-generation Computer-Based Training (CBT) program for the Tecnam P-Mentor aircraft.
+- Evionica and Tecnam have partnered to develop a next-generation Computer-Based Training (CBT) program for the single-engine Tecnam P-Mentor aircraft.

 See a mistake?
 Contact us.